Lumber Liquidators Holdings (LL) Q1 2017 Results - Earnings Call Transcript

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.

+That's a great question.
+It's one I've kind of worked through my entire career, and it's – what we try and ensure that we're doing is that we're giving as much business, and many of our professional customers are our installers.
+And so, we try to make sure that we're doing both.
+If they want to install for us, we're providing that opportunity, and not everybody wants it installed either.
+And so, we're providing them an – making sure that through referrals or just making sure that we're keeping them abreast of our promotions that we're helping the pro out as well.
+But it's always a balance to make sure that.
+You've got both.
+You've got to keep your installers busy and you want to make sure your pros are busy too, because they're the ones that are making repeat trips.
+So it's something we try to focus on, on both sides.

+Okay.
+And final question.
+When I just look at your SG&A spending taking out as best as possible the litigation charges, just on a dollar amount, it's a good bit higher than when it was back in the 2013-2014 when you were doing a lot more bottom-line earnings. $50 million, $60 million depending on how you want to count it.
+If you look back – and I know most of you guys are new here.
+But if you look back, what's the difference in SG&A spending now versus then?
+And it doesn't appear advertising has changed all that much.

 I'll take a shot at it and then Marty can add some additional color.
-I think, you've got a growth in store count is a big piece of it.
+I think, you've got – a growth in store count is a big piece of it.
 A change in our store staffing structure.
-We've added more bodies, I think traditionally back early on in the years when the company first started, I think the average staffing matrix was about 2.5 heads per store.
-As we've expanded hours in stores, and we've also increased the average [Technical Difficulty] (59:20-59:34)
+We've added more bodies, I think, traditionally back early on in the years when the company first started, I think, the average staffing matrix was about 2.5 heads per store.
+As we've expanded hours in stores, and we've also increased the average [Technical Difficulty] (59:20-59:34)...

 Operator

 Ladies and gentlemen, please standby.
 It appears we're experiencing some technical difficulty.
 Ladies and gentlemen, please standby, our program will resume in a moment.
-[Technical Difficulty]

 Martin D. Agard - Lumber Liquidators Holdings, Inc.